ehsan-ashik/go-job-tracker-api/README.md

 A robust REST API service built with Go to manage job applications, resumes, and related resources.
 This backend system provides a comprehensive solution for tracking job applications with support for resume storage in Azure Blob Storage.

+Frontend for the application is available in the following repo: https://github.com/ehsan-ashik/react-admin-job-tracker-frontend

 ## Features

 ### Core Functionality